Royce Duplessis leads Mandie Landry in fund-raising in New Orleans state Senate race - NewsBreak

 Why does Louisiana have so many trash tires when we pay fees to help recycle them?

 In New Orleans East, more than 33,000 old tires piled into unsanctioned dumps.
-In Central Louisiana, 100,000 waste tires caught fire, emitting an acrid plume of smoke for 11 days and forcing a prison to be evacuated.
-In Scott, tens of millions of pounds worth of chopped up tires were...
+In central Louisiana, 100,000 waste tires caught fire, emitting an acrid plume of smoke for 11 days and forcing a prison to be evacuated.
+In Scott, tens of millions of pounds worth of chopped-up tires were stuffed...

 NOLaToya.org: Cantrell will be recalled